meyerstim/bgpsec-sim/README.md

 Data gets exported to .csv file, when "generate" function with the desired experiment was run.
 This file can now be used to create graphic output.

 Value "threshold" can be used to get a more detailed version of the graphic.
+Represents a percentage off all values.
-All data points which have an attacker-success rate worse then the given value, will be excluded from the graphic.
+All data points which have an attacker-success rate worse then the given percentage, will be excluded from the graphic.
 This results in a graph with fewer data points, which allows a finer view.

 Several parameters have to be specified and passed along with the command:
 - input-file: path to the file with the values received by running the figure_10 experiment
 - output-file: path and desired name of the output graphic
-- threshold: Integer, values with worse success to be cut out from graphic
+- threshold: Integer, represents percentage

 ```bash
 $ pipenv run python -m bgpsecsim evaluate results.csv graphic -threshold 0.005